pdtouch/tripal_doc/docs/dev_guide/testing/tripalTestTrait.rst

     ]);
   }

-The above will work just fine on it's own in a functional test as long as you have tripal listed in your `$modules` array.
+The above will work just fine on its own in a functional test as long as you have tripal listed in your `$modules` array.
 However, you will need to make additional parts available in kernel tests.
 Specifically, add the following install calls to the top of your setUp method:

 .. code-block:: php